mykolaharmash/hyntax/README.md

 - ```state<Object>```

-  Current state of the tree constructor.
-Can be persist and passed to the next tree constructor call in case tokens come in chunks.
+  The current state of the tree constructor.
+Can be persisted and passed to the next tree constructor call in case of tokens come in chunks.

 - ```ast<Object>```